hknutzen/Netspoc/technical.markdown

 easily be reconstructed whenever it is to be traversed again.
 A simple example of path mark is depicted in the figure below.

-{% include image.html src="./images/path_mark-simple.png" title="Path_mark:" description="The path from src to dst is marked iteratively, starting at both src and dst until the paths meet.
+{% include image.html src="./images/path_mark-simple.png" title="pathMark:" description="The path from src to dst is marked iteratively, starting at both src and dst until the paths meet.
 In every iteration, first path information is added to the interfaces, then the pointer is moved to the next node in direction to zone 1." %}

 Due to special cases like pathrestrictions and loops, the basic algorithm described above has several extensions, that are supposed to